supergreenlab/SuperGreenOSBoilerplate/README.md

 In your wifi list, you'll see that the firmware has started its own wifi AP, it's called `🤖🍁`, and the default password is `multipass`.

-Once connected to it, the firmware is accessible as `supergreendriver.local`.
+Once connected to it, the firmware is accessible as `supergreenosboilerplate.local`.

+To see by yourself you can direct your browser to `http://supergreenosboilerplate.local/fs/app.html`, which will display the admin interface.

 The HTTP API is further explained [here](https://github.com/supergreenlab/SuperGreenOSBoilerplate#http-api)